-The Benchmark for ASLF is 30/70 composition as follows: 30% average of 3-Month deposit rates of any three scheduled banks (AA and above rated) as selected by MUFAP; and 70% of 3 Month PKRV a) The Finance Act 2008 introduced an amendment to the Worker's Welfare Fund Ordinance, 1971 (WWF Ordinance).
-As a result of this amendment it may be construed that all Collective Investment Schemes/mutual funds (CISs) whose income exceeds Rs.
-0.5 million in a tax year, have been brought within scope of the WWF ordinance, thus rendering them liable to pay contribution to WWF at the rate of two percent of their accounting or taxable income, whichever is higher.
-In this regard, a constitutional petition has been filed by certain CISs through their trustees in the Honorable High Court of Sindh (SHC), challenging the applicability of WWF to the CISs, which is pending adjudication.
-In view of the pending decision, the Management Company, as a matter of abundant caution, has maintained the provision for WWF amounting to Rs.35.8 million and Rs.324 thousand for AMF and ASLF, respectively, up to June 30, 2015.
+The Benchmark for ASLF is 30/70 composition as follows: 30% average of 3-Month deposit rates of any three scheduled banks (AA and above rated) as selected by MUFAP; and 70% of 3 Month PKRV a) The Finance Act, 2008 had introduced an amendment to the Workers' Welfare Fund Ordinance, 1971 (WWF Ordinance) as a result of which it was construed that all Collective Investment Schemes (CISs) / mutual funds whose income exceeded Rs 0.5 million in a tax year were brought within the scope of the WWF Ordinance, thus rendering them liable to pay contribution to WWF at the rate of two percent of their accounting or taxable income, whichever was higher.
+In light of this, the Mutual Funds Association of Pakistan (MUFAP) filed a constitutional petition in the Honorable Sindh High Court (SHC) challenging the applicability of WWF on CISs which is pending adjudication.
+In view of the pending decision, the Management Company, as a matter of abundant caution, had maintained the provision for WWF amounting to Rs.35.8 million and Rs.324 thousand for AMF and ASLF, respectively, up to June 30, 2015.
 The Finance Act, 2015 has excluded Mutual Funds and Collective Investment Schemes from the definition of 'industrial establishment' subject to WWF under WWF Ordinance, 1971.
 Therefore, AAML has not provided for WWF w.e.f.
 July 01, 2015.